ash/raku-course/essentials/booleans/operations/quiz/index.md

 ## Comments

-In the second the third programs, we have expressions with three Boolean values.
+In the second and third programs, we have expressions with three Boolean values.
 The result depends on the order in which the operations are executed.
 The `&&` operator has tighter precedence than `||`, so it is executed first.

 {% include nav.html %}